devrosch/sciformats/examples/nodejs/README.md

 Install the [Rust Toolchain](https://www.rust-lang.org/tools/install) including cargo.
 It may be necessary to activate the WebAssembly target with: `rustup target add wasm32-unknown-unknown`.

-Build the sf_js library.
+Build the sciformats_js library.
 In the `lib-js` directory run:

 ```
 cargo install